THE EARLY YEARS

 Elias Rosenberg

-Elias Rosenberg, Vrba’s father, died of a liver ailment 1930 when Rudolf, the only child from his second marriage, was age 6.
+Elias Rosenberg, Vrba’s father, died of a liver ailment 1930 when Rudolf was 6, although suicide has been suggested.

-Rudolf Vrba’s co-escapee from Auschwitz, Alfréd “Fred” Wetzler, was born six years earlier than he, only 48 kilometres away from Topolcany, in the neighbouring town of Trvana (or Trnavsky).
-This was also the birthplace for Vrba’s first wife, Gerta (or Gerti) Sidonova, born on November 28, 1926, as the only surviving child of Max Sidon, a butcher, and Josephine Frank.
+Rudolf Vrba’s co-escapee from Auschwitz, Alfréd “Fred” Wetzler, was born six years earlier than he, only 48 kilometres away from Topoľčany (aka Topolcany), in the neighbouring town of Trvana (or Trnavsky).
+This was also the birthplace for Vrba’s first wife, Gerta (or Gerti) Sidonova, born on November 28, 1926.
+After WW II, Gerta would be the only surviving child of Max Sidon, a butcher, and Josephine Frank.

 Trnava